ohanhi/elm-native-ui/README.md

   -- MyAppName
 ```

-Go ahead and copy the files from the [`examples`](examples) in your React Native app directory now and try to compile the Elm code with
+Go ahead and copy the files from the [`examples`](examples) in your React Native app directory now.

+Now try to compile the Elm code with

 ```bash
 $ npm run compile
 ```

 This will create the `elm-package.json` and `elm-stuff` for you, even though it won't compile yet.

-(Also, edit the `index.*.js` files' last lines in case your React Native app is not called 'MyAppName' at this point.)
+Edit the `index.*.js` files' last lines in case your React Native app is not called 'MyAppName' at this point.
+You may also need to rename the project in the `package.json` file.

 We will then use [elm_self_publish](https://github.com/NoRedInk/elm-ops-tooling#elm_self_publish) to publish the Elm packages into our project.